ghoulcauldron/cactus-makes-perfect/README.md

 - request invite token email resend (self or admin)
 - create guest relationships/households to bundle responses
 - flow to change/edit RSVP response.
+- Replace the browser alert confirmation with a UI acknowledgement for successful RSVP submissions (to be designed and scaffolded soon).
+- Allow guests to see their saved RSVP response, with modal persistence and the ability to edit or change their answer in a later flow.

 ## Phase 6: Domains & Identity Rollout Plan